-- Represents company that operates global restaurant and entertainment brands in S.D.
+- Represented company that operates global restaurant and entertainment brands in S.D.
 Tex. litigation against the company’s former payment card processor relating to a data security incident.

-- Represents one of the largest independent broker-dealers and its senior executives in a class action alleging securities fraud in S.D.
+- Represented one of the largest independent broker-dealers and its senior executives in a class action alleging securities fraud in S.D.
 Cal.

 - Represents consulting firm seeking to enjoin competitor’s enforcement of restrictive employment agreements.

 - Represented LabMD in its successful petition to the Eleventh Circuit resulting in the first-ever court decision overturning an FTC cybersecurity action.

 - Represented largest creditor in high-profile bankruptcy litigation in Delaware regarding bidder’s rights to a $275 million termination fee for failed takeover of the largest electric utility in Texas.

 - Represented Olshan Properties in a dispute with The Limited concerning a right of first offer for a hotel project that would compete with a hotel jointly owned and developed by the parties.

 - Represented various financial institutions, including large global banks and investment management firms, in responding to SEC investigations.